iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-istio.md

 ???+ info "Understanding what happened"
     1. You defined a reward metric based on a business metric generated by the `productpage` microservice of the `bookinfo` application.
-    2. You deployed the bookinfo application including two versions of the `productpage` microservice, `productpage-v1` (A) and `productpage-v3` (B).
+    2. You deployed the bookinfo application including two versions of the `productpage` microservice, `productpage-v1` (version A) and `productpage-v3` (version B).
     3. You generated requests to `bookinfo` using a Fortio job.
 At the start of the experiment, 100% of the requests are sent to version A and 0% to version B.
     4. You created an Iter8 experiment with A/B testing and progressive deployment patterns.
 In each iteration, Iter8 observed the reward metric, books purchased, and the mean latency and error-rate metrics collected by Prometheus.
-It verified that the versions satisfied all objectives, identified B as the winner because it also had the highest reward, progressively shifted traffic from A to B, and eventually promoted B using the `kubectl apply` command embedded within its finish action.
+It verified that the versions satisfied all objectives, identified B as the winner because it also had the highest reward, progressively shifted traffic from version A to version B, and eventually promoted B using the `kubectl apply` command embedded within its finish action.
-    5. Had B failed to satisfy objectives or had a lower reward, then A would have been promoted.
+    5. Had version B failed to satisfy objectives or had a lower reward, then version A would have been promoted.